-A person who is abusive toward others isn’t always easy to identify, especially when you’re in a relationship with one.
+Do you know an abusive person?
+Probably.
+But the truth is, a person who is abusive toward others isn’t always easy to identify, especially when you’re in a relationship with one.
 Abusers can be caring, kind and charismatic when you first meet them.
-They are master manipulators who know how to keep certain parts of themselves hidden from others.
-But many abusers show similar patterns of behaviors that can give you a glimpse into who they really are.
-These behaviors are signs that it’s time to leave, before things get worse.
+Unfortunately, these master manipulators know how to keep certain parts of themselves hidden from others.
+An abusive person will follow a pattern of behaviors that can give you a glimpse into who they really are.
+These behaviors are signals that it’s time to leave, before things get worse.

 Here are five behaviors an abusive person displays: